tomasmark79/bitwig/README.md

  - use midi transport on connected midi controller as the next possibility to control transport

 # Guide
-Here's a step-by-step guide on how to set up and use the two scripts (`key_sender.sh` and `prepare_environment.sh`) for controlling the transport (play/stop) in Bitwig Studio using mouse buttons in a Linux environment with Xorg.
+Here's a step-by-step guide on how to set up and use the two scripts (`key_sender.sh` and `start_environment.sh`) for controlling the transport (play/stop) in Bitwig Studio using mouse buttons in a Linux environment with Xorg.

 ### Prerequisites:
 1. You must have the following utilities installed: